 Mandarin is the official national language and is spoken by the majority of Taiwan’s population.
 It has been the primary language of instruction in schools since Japanese rule ended.
 As is the case in Hong Kong and Macau, traditional Chinese is used as the writing system in Taiwan.

-Taiwan HR at a Glance
+Taiwanese Human Resources at a Glance

 Employment in Taiwan is governed under the Labor Standards Act (LSA), which establishes the minimum terms and conditions.
 The Civil Code covers terms and conditions in individual contracts for some occupations and industries not covered by the LSA.
 Conditions such as labor contracts, wages, work hours, leave, compensation, retirement and statutory benefits are covered in the LSA.
 Notably, the hiring of foreign nationals is governed by the Employment Services Act (ESA).